- COVIDCert NI – Easy Read Privacy Information

 If you want more detailed information on these rights, this can be found on the ICO website, at: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/

-If you have a specific issue, or complaint, regarding the COVID Certification Service or the COVIDCert NI app, please contact firstname.lastname@example.org.
+If you have a specific issue, or complaint, regarding the CCS and the COVIDCERT NI App, please contact- firstname.lastname@example.org

-If you are unhappy with how your personal data is being processed by the COVID Certification Service please contact DPO@health-ni.gov.uk.
+If you are unhappy with how your personal data is being processed by the CCS, please contact- DPO@health-ni.gov.uk

 If you are still not happy, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO).
 Should you have any concerns about how your data has been handled or remain dissatisfied with any response regarding the processing of your personal data, you can raise these concerns with the ICO, as follows: